 4.0.11 Some local authorities want more guidance on how to identify the characteristics of different historic areas, and the implications this has for what growth should look like: the location of sites from a heritage perspective.
 Local planning authorities with Characterisation Studies such as in Chester, have found this to be a useful part of the evidence base.
-There are varying levels of guidance between authorities about character and identity, from drawing up character areas within Conservation Area Appraisals, acknowledging character within city centre masterplans (like in Lichfield). to comprehensive character studies which extend beyond the conservation area, and which adopt a much broader view of character.
-For places like Chichester, a lot of guidance on character and heritage comes from outside the authority e.g. the South Downs National Park Authority, which has guidance on housing extensions, Article 4s (additional restrictions applying to certain areas) and a shopfront guide.
+There are varying levels of guidance between authorities about character and identity, from drawing up character areas within Conservation Area Appraisals, acknowledging character within city centre masterplans (like in Lichfield), to comprehensive character studies which extend beyond the conservation area, and which adopt a much broader view of character.
+For some towns, additional guidance on character and heritage can come from outside the authority in relation to an AONB or National Park.
 Some councils do not feel they have any adequate guidance regarding the character of the city centre.